xinbinhuang/eda-workshop/README.md

 ## Overview

-In statistics, exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
+In statistics, exploratory data analysis (EDA) is an approach to analyzing data sets often with visual methods to summarize their main characteristics, check data quality, and help form hypothesis.

-EDA serves many purposes, including

-- better understanding the structure of the data (i.e. data types, summary statitics), and identifying relationships between variables.
-- checking for problems with the data (i.e. missing data or measurement error)
-- helping in forming hypothesis

 In this workshop, we will work through a EDA problem using data wrangling and visualization: